Heather Foster: Amateur

-While attending the City College of New York, the college was holding their very first bodybuilding competition.
+In 1990, while attending the City College of New York, the college was holding their very first bodybuilding competition.
 Lyndon Brown, Heather's friend, took it upon himself to start recruiting some female bodybuilders since they didn't have enough women participants.
 Heather, who originally wanted nothing to do with bodybuilding, got approached by him about participating in the competition and explained what would be expected of me.
 She rejected his request after learning she had to wear a two-piece bathing suit.
 She was on the CCNY women's basketball and track teams and had always been muscular, even as a child in junior high school.

 Eventually Heather agreed to do the show.
 She was taught the seven mandatory poses and told to put a routine together to music.
 On competition day she was so nervous that she wore shades on stage so she wouldn't see anyone in the crowd and she demanded they dim the house lights for the same reason.
 She placed second in the heavyweight class and managed to do so without lighting a single weight prior to the competition.
-She turned pro at the 2000 NPC Nationals in New York.
+She competed a few natural bodybuilding contests in Upstate New York before switching to National Physique Committee contests that don't drug test.
+She injured herself five weeks before the 1999 NPC Nationals and could not attend another show till the 2000 NPC Nationals, in which she won and turned pro.

 Professional

-In 2001, Heather won the heavyweight and overall at her first pro competition, the Women's Pro Extravaganza.
-In 2006, she won her second pro competition, the Europa Super Show.
+In 2001, at her pro debut, Heather won the heavyweight and overall at the 2001 IFBB Women's Pro Extravaganza, which qualified her for her first Ms. Olympia.
+At the 2001 Ms. Olympia, she placed 7th due to the fact that she could not finish competing beyond the prejudging due to being sick.
+At the 2006 IFBB Pro League Southwest Pro, she won her second professional contest.
 In 2008 and 2009, she did not compete due to osteitis pubis.
+At the 2010 Ms. Olympia, she placed 6th, her best placing at the Ms. Olympia.
 In 2010, she placed 6th place at the Ms. Olympia.
+Her coach was bodybuilder Derrick Brown.

 Heather's routines have gained so much notoriety that an eight time Mr. Olympia Ronnie Coleman contracted her to do his routine for the past two years.
 Flexonline went so far as to state that his routine at the 2006 Mr. Olympia "was arguably the best routine ever seen on an Olympia stage."
 She also does music arrangements, voice-overs, choreography, training, and contest preparation for regional, national and professional bodybuilders.
 She is also a regional judge.
 She is regarded as a bodybuilding prodigy.